ShreeMijarguttu/Shree202008242/README.md

 ### Prewired BOS APIs

-The following are the list of BOS foundational APIs that are already integrated into the StarterCode
+The following are the list of BOS foundational APIs that are already integrated into the Starter Code

 - User Management and Demographics
 - Authentication and Role Management